Beating the Casinos: The Harvard & MIT Blackjack Scam

 While the main motive behind the scam was clear, it wasn't just the money that they had made plenty of which motivated them.
 Remember that these smart kids attended some of the world's best universities.
 A big part of the allure was the challenge that came with attempting to beat the casinos.
 As for the money made by this scam over the years, while there's no way to give an exact figure, estimations have put it at millions.

 With a story so great, is it any wonder it grabbed the attention of Hollywood?
-The story of student blackjack scandal was the inspiration for the 2008 movie, 21.
+The story of the student blackjack scandal was the inspiration for the 2008 movie, 21.

 Who Was Involved in the Harvard &MIT Blackjack Scam?